• Skip to primary navigation

 Ingredients for Smoked Pork Carnitas

-• Boneless pork shoulder – Pork shoulder is best in this recipe, but you can substitute it for pork loin or pork butt.
+• Boneless pork shoulder – Pork shoulder is best in this recipe.
+You can also substitute it for pork loin or pork butt.

 • Mexican beer – The specific flavor profile of Mexican beer pairs beautifully with all of the other ingredients in this smoked carnitas recipe.